 There really is a sword in the stone, but it’s not Arthur’s Excalibur, or Caliburn, as it’s sometimes known.
-This weapon once belonged to a ruthless and violent Italian warrior of the C12th called Galgano.
+This weapon once belonged to a ruthless and violent Italian warrior of the twelfth century called Galgano.

 The story goes that he repented his vicious ways after receiving two visions of the Archangel Michael.
 In one version, he planted his sword in the ground as a sign of the cross.
 The sword immediately became one with the ground and could not be removed.